Use the Issues module to track, analyze, and manage defects as well as your code security vulnerabilities.

-In the Relations tab, link defects to user stories, requirements, test runs or other defects.
+- Link defects to user stories, requirements, test runs, or other defects on the Relations tab.

-- Also in the Relations tab, link defects to their covering tests.
+- Link defects to their covering tests on the Relations tab.
 The defects are then listed in the tests' Backlog Coverage field.

 You can track the quality of your fixed defects by analyzing the status of the tests covering the defects.